tonykipkemboi/replicate-flux-schnell-model-demo/README.md

 4. Customize the aspect ratio, output format, and quality using the sidebar options.

-5. Click the "Generate" button to create your image.
+5. Click the "📸 Generate Image" button to create your image.

 6. Once generated, you can view the image and download it using the provided button.